 Shooting a fashion show is, unlike a fashion shoot, mostly down to your location within the pit.
-Most will opt for a central location so to shoot straight onto the upcoming models, others (who either arrived late or don’t have a location marked out*) end up shooting from the fringes this does allow some interesting shots but will only give one or two that can be used from any one show.
+Most will opt for a central location so to shoot straight onto the upcoming models, others (who either arrived late or don’t have a location marked out) end up shooting from the fringes.
+This does allow for some interesting shots but will only give one or two that can be used from any one show.
 So unless you work for a national newspaper that just needs that one shot to capture the model of the week its best to go for a more central location where you’ll be more likely to get a greater number of sell-able photos.

-*At the big fashion shows photographers are let in at the start of the week to mark up there spots, this is done in order with the big press agencies such as Getty and Reuters let in first as they are most likely to give the most exposure to the designers.
+At the big fashion shows photographers are let in at the start of the week to mark up their spots; this is done in order with the big press agencies such as Getty and Reuters let in first as they are most likely to give the most exposure to the designers.
 There will almost always be a “house” photographer.
 They shoot for the designers themselves and will always have the best spot.

 This leads to it becoming like a scrum in the centre, with several hundred photographers and videographers cramming into a small space to get the best position.
 This is always particularly civilised up until the start of the show.
 There is strictly no moving when the show starts, when you’re snapping away you don’t want people knocking you, especially as you only have three or four seconds to get the shot.
-Also as people endeavour to get into this central position you end up seeing people standing on flight cases and ladders, with people moving around it can be quite dangerous.
+And as people endeavour to get into this central position you end up seeing people standing on flight cases and ladders, with people moving around it can be quite dangerous.

-Probably the most surprising thing about shooting a catwalk is that the amount of available light, set-up mainly to help anyone shooting video, there’s a ton of lighting in place days ahead of the show.
+Use a fast shutter speedProbably the most surprising thing about shooting a catwalk is that the amount of available light, set-up mainly to help anyone shooting video, there’s a ton of lighting in place days ahead of the show.
 The designers and organisers obviously want their clothes shown off well, and for that you need light.

 The net result is that you can shoot with a reasonable shutter speed, aperture and ISO.
 Typically you will keep all three constant throughout to help with consistency for editing.
-Most venues will allow you in for when they test all the lights prior to when the show starts (another good reason to get there early).
+Most venues will allow you in for when they test all the lights prior to when the show starts (another good reason to get there early!).

 The best settings to use are AI Servo for Canon or AF-C on Nikon with a single AF point ideally aimed at the head of the model.
 You may need to move this around as the model comes closer to you and you need to recompose.
 It is worth remembering this is all happening in 6-10 seconds (depending on how long it takes the model to walk down the catwalk).

 So to summarise, know your camera and arrive early to see the venue (and the practice if you can), be prepared to take lots of photos (and don’t change memory cards halfway through the show) as to get ‘The Shot’ you have to be on the ball as it will happen in a fraction of a second.